VictorZhang2014/NotificationCentre/README.md

 ## Getting started

-The `NotificationCentre` in Flutter is inspired by `NSNotificationCenter` in iOS development, since it is used anywhere inside iOS (Swift/Objective-C) codebase, we are very familar with the the model of publisher/observer.
-Thinking of you, as an Android developer who has knowledge and is familar with `EventBus`.
+The `NotificationCentre` in Flutter is inspired by `NotificationCenter` in iOS and `EventBus` in Android, since it is used anywhere inside iOS (Swift/Objective-C) codebase, we are very familiar with the model of publisher&observer.
+Thinking of you, as an Android developer who has knowledge and is such familiar with `EventBus`.

 ## Features